 If you plan on attempting “ADV Dual Sporting” please make sure you are properly fitting your bike with armor and your body with crash protection.
 You should be physically prepared to maneuver those two wheels over harsh terrain and be ready to pick up that heavy bike!
 I suggest strength and stamina conditioning as well as working on balance (check out our FAQs for the Appalachian ADV Workouts: Strength, Stamina, & Balance and our Riding Gear Checklist).
 Practice on the bike is also a must.
 You can take time to practice techniques in a specific session or when out on any ride.
 Fast is fun but ensure you are including slow maneuvers in your repertoire.

 Lastly, mental endurance is a must.
 Once your mind gets into the gutter it is hard to pull yourself out, regardless of your physical fitness and abilities.
 Laugh at yourself when you fall and learn from your mistakes and the mistakes of your buddies.
 EVERYONE FALLS, it is just a simple fact if you are riding difficult lines.
 After everyone is done laughing, help each other get the bikes upright and moving again.

 “ADV Dual Sporting” is the premise for Appalachian ADV group rides and rallies.
 We will set up ADV routes that will cover twisty tarmac, gravel roads, unmaintained dirt roads, 2-tracks, small towns, local establishments, and beautiful scenery.
 For the “ADV Dual Sporting” options, where possible, we will have optional off-road sections that will help challenge the skills of both rider and machine.
 These can be Jeep/OHV/ATV trails, rock gardens, water crossings, hill climbs/descents, bushwhacking trails (where legal), or other off road systems.
 Check out our Rides & Rallies page for more information on our upcoming events!

 The goal is to have different styles of guided tours and rallies throughout the year...

-The Classic Rally (The Fools Ride on April Fools Ride and the Wilds of Wayne): We set up base camp at a location and have riders meet us there.
+The Classic Rally (The Fools Ride on April Fools Ride): We set up base camp at a location and have riders meet us there.
 All loops start and end at base camp.

-The Guided Tour style Style (Allegheny Backcountry Adventure Loop): Every day a new adventure and a new base camp.
+The Guided Tour Style (Allegheny Backcountry Adventure Loop): Every day a new adventure and a new base camp.